 Adapted from Slovak Cooking.

-2 cups of beans (I used cannelini) soaked in 6 cups water
+2 cups of dried beans (I used Cannellini) soaked in 6 cups water

 3 cloves garlic